SharanIO/Visual-Odometry/README.md

 - **Triangulation**: The 3D positions of matched features are estimated using triangulation.
 This step is crucial for determining the spatial coordinates of the features in the scene.

     **Method**:
-    - USe the matched key points from the left and right images.
+    - Use the matched key points from the left and right images.
     - Apply the triangulation method to compute the 3D coordinates.

     ```python